-According to the 2015 US News & World Report 100 Best Jobs list, physician assistant is #7 in health care jobs and #10 overall.
+According to the 2017 US News & World Report Best Grad Schools list, our physician assistant program is #9!

 Since 1973, we have educated thousands of physician assistants (PAs) that now serve the state, country, and world.
 Enjoy the stories below that represent the devotion and joy of our graduates serving in patient care as PAs.